blockprotocol/blockprotocol/rfcs/text/0408-versioning-types.md

 Being able to refer to specific, immutable versions of types should mitigate or solve the majority of the issues stemming from this.

-This RFC proposes that every Type (i.e. Data Type, Property Type, Entity Type, or Link Type) should be associated with a unique version number.
+This RFC proposes that every Type (i.e. data type, property type, entity type, or link type) should be associated with a unique version number.
 This version number will be part of the URI that is used to uniquely identify the specific instance of the Type, to access the Type's schema, and to refer to the Type from other Types.

 We also outline a method to compare compatibility between types, and use this in the [Rationale and Alternatives](#rationale-and-alternatives) section to explain how this replaces the need for some other versioning scheme such as semantic versioning.